 List the people, groups or organizations who are affected by your project, who have influence or power over it, or have an interest in its successful or unsuccessful conclusion.
 Stakeholders can be assessed systematically according to criteria such as influence, impact and alignment.
 For example, these questions can help assess their relevance:

 A very good way of finding the answers to these questions is to talk to your stakeholders directly – tactfully of course!
-You can help their thoughts by asking them questions through a process of facilitation.
+They can be internal or external.
+Research reveals the most important stakeholder group.
+You can help the thoughts of stakeholders by asking them questions through a process of facilitation.
 People are often quite open about their views, and so asking them is often the first step in building a successful relationship.
 Seeking their advice is another good way to strengthen your relationship and add value from their input.

 Stakeholders can be prioritized numerically in a matrix showing a weighting of their importance, for instance out of a score of 10, against each of the most important factors relevant to a particular issue, also weighted out of 10, or a set of factors most important to the organization overall.
 These are discussed in my article, “How to calculate the value of stakeholders.”